Earl Grey tea

 Earl Grey tea is a tea blend which has been flavoured with oil of bergamot.
 The rind's fragrant oil is added to black tea to give Earl Grey its unique taste.
+However, many, if not most, Earl Greys use artificial bergamot flavour as this is cheaper and it has a longer shelf-life, however the taste is less well-balanced compared to the naturally flavoured tea.

 Traditionally, Earl Grey was made from black teas such as Chinese keemun, and therefore intended to be served without milk.
-However, tea companies have since begun to offer Earl Grey made from stronger teas such as Ceylons, which are better suited to the addition of milk or cream.
-Some blend the tea with lapsang souchong tea which lends a smoky character.
+Sometimes it is blended with lapsang souchong tea, which lends a smoky character.
 Other varieties have been introduced as well, such as green or oolong.

 History

 The earliest reference to tea flavoured with bergamot dates to 1824; however the article in question makes no mention of Earl Grey.
-The use of bergamot seems to have been used to enhance the taste of low-quality teas.
-This practice seems to have been disreputable, as in 1837 charges were laid against a company accused of adding bergamot to misrepresent their tea as a superior product (at a higher price).
+Bergamot seems to have been used to enhance the taste of low-quality teas.
+In 1837, charges were laid against a company accused of secretly adding bergamot to misrepresent their tea as a superior product and thus selling it at a higher price.